aakzsh/zanie/README.md

 <br>
 It can do magic, show you the digital world, just on your voice commands. <br>
 well, technically...<br>
-It's a voice assistant made on flutter.
-It can perform all the basic functions such as :-<br>
+It's an interactive voice assistant made on flutter.
+It can perform a variety of different functions such as :-<br>
 Respond to questions <br>
 Open other apps on voice command <br>
 Call people from contacts <br>